 Following are best practices for optimizing alerts and notifications in the Velaro chat application using Microsoft Windows.

-The Velaro Agent Desktop Application (App) is recommended because notification alerts are handled through the windows taskbar, rather than relying on browser notification settings and mechanisms that throttle the bandwidth of a non-active browser tabs.
+The Velaro Agent Desktop Application (Desktop App) is recommended because notification alerts are handled through the windows taskbar, rather than relying on browser notification settings and mechanisms that throttle the bandwidth of non-active browser tabs.